 - USB 3.0 – 5 Gbps

 - USB 3.1 – 10 Gbps

 Don’t get me wrong… Those are still some pretty impressive upgrades.
-It just doesn’t really apply to signal processing (unless you’re recording THOUSANDS of tracks simultaneously).
+It just doesn’t really apply to signal processing (unless you’re recording HUNDREDS of tracks simultaneously).

 The real upgrade with USB 3.0 was the improvement made to data polling.